 Isla was more interested in the other girl.
-Onyx black hair, arrow straight and falling to her posterior, highlighting in gentle grey hues whenever she moved.
+Onyx hair, arrow straight and falling to her posterior, highlighting in gentle grey hues whenever she moved.
 Her sepia skin had warm orange undertones, and her dark hazel eyes appraised Isla in turn, a pleasant expression occupying her soft features.

 And walking around from behind her desk, the headmistress, her black suit giving her a refined air, an elegance that made her both sexy and imposing.
-She wore her hair in a long ponytail, jet black and silky, swept forward over her right shoulder to put the finishing touch on an incredibly beautiful and sexy woman.
+She wore her hair in a long ponytail, jet black and silky, swept forward over her right shoulder to put the finishing touch to an incredibly beautiful and sexy woman.

 “They were gorgeous…” Anise breathed.

 “I’m sure both my daughter and her best friend will be pleased to know they left such a positive first impression,” said the headmistress, smiling.